adriansotomora/capstone_project/README.md

 *   **`preprocessing.ipynb`**: Handles the initial data loading, cleaning, and feature engineering.
 *   **`eda_analysis.ipynb`**: (Placeholder) For exploratory data analysis.
 *   **`preliminary_xgboost.ipynb`**: Develops a predictive model to determine the optimal number of promoter visits for inefficient clients.
-*   **`model_cata.ipynb`**: Focuses on an optimization model to determine the optimal number of visits, considering cost and efficiency targets.
+*   **`model_pyomo.ipynb`**: Focuses on an optimization model to determine the optimal number of visits, considering cost and efficiency targets.
-*   **`model_nacho.ipynb`**: Provides a descriptive and diagnostic analysis of client segments and their characteristics.
+*   **`model_kmeans.ipynb`**: Provides a descriptive and diagnostic analysis of client segments and their characteristics.
-*   **`model_sebas.ipynb`**: Explores the characteristics of inefficient clients and uses clustering to identify distinct subgroups within the inefficient population.
+*   **`model_final_strategy.ipynb`**: Explores the characteristics of inefficient clients and uses clustering to identify distinct subgroups within the inefficient population.

 ### Getting Started with the Model